 Skye has worked professionally as an International Urban Design Consultant in Brazil, Colombia, Canada and New Zealand, and was an Adjunct Associate Professor at Columbia University in the Graduate School of Architecture, Planning and Preservation for seven years.
 She graduated as a Fulbright Scholar at Columbia in the Master of Science in Architecture and Urban Design program and has a Bachelor of Architecture with Honors from Victoria University of Wellington in New Zealand.

 Brianna Williams is GDCI’s Director of Finance & Operations.
-Having over fifteen years of experience, she keeps GDCI running smoothly, with solid financial oversight, so the team can efficiently focus on transforming streets around the world.
+Having nearly fifteen years of experience, she keeps GDCI running smoothly, with solid financial oversight, so the team can efficiently focus on transforming streets around the world.

 Through her series of roles, she has managed multiple aspects of an organization, including human resources, finance, legal, and administrative.
 Prior to GDCI, she managed the finances & operations of a global organization with a mission focused on impact investing.
 Brianna also served as a Peace Corps volunteer in Burkina Faso, volunteered as an English Teacher’s assistant in Costa Rica, and worked remotely alongside the International Humanity Foundation’s Indonesia chapter.